NordicSemiconductor/pc-nrfconnect-ble/doc/docs/dfu.md

 2. Browse and select a DFU zip package file on your computer.

     !!! tip "Important"
-         To create the DFU zip package file, use the nrfutil tool.
-See the [nrfutil documentation](https://infocenter.nordicsemi.com/topic/ug_nrfutil/UG/nrfutil/nrfutil_intro.html) for more information.
+         To create the DFU zip package file, use the nRF Util tool.
+See the [nRF Util documentation](https://docs.nordicsemi.com/bundle/nrfutil/page/README.html) for more information.
     Information on the content of the DFU zip package is displayed in the **Package info** field.

     ![DFU dialog](./screenshots/nRF_connect_dfu_start.png "DFU dialog")